uoftgasa/uoftgasa.github.io/markdown/index.md

 - enter your rental unit between 8 am and 8 pm after giving
 - demand 60 days notice of you moving out of the rental unit
 - evict you to allow a family member to move into the rental unit
+- evict you because your pet causes/caused significant damage to the rental unit
 - evict you for non-payment of rent or otherwise contravening your lease or the law